-The current year's Federal Housing Administration (FHA) loan limits are the ceiling for the Current Fair Market Value, by county, for properties that participate in this program.
-Maximum awards for properties over four units will be assessed on a case-by-case basis and will be based on the appraised current Fair Market Value.
+The current year's Federal Housing Administration (FHA) loan limits are the ceiling for the Current Fair Market Value (FMV), by county, for properties that participate in the program.
+Maximum awards for properties over four units will be assessed on a case-by-case basis and will be based on the appraised current FMV.
+At times, an alternative valuation method may be appropriate to determine the true FMV, such as large vacant parcels or the buyout of property with a use other than residential.
+In these instances the methodology for determining FMV will be included on a project by project basis.
+More information on appraisals is found in the Strategic Buyout Manual.
+When an alternative appraisal method is used, the method for the appraisal will be included in the project record.
 The Initial Offer Price offered to an eligible applicant is equal to the appraised CMV up to the program ceiling.
 The final amount paid will be minus liens.